Internship Program Guide

 - Submit a Signed Agreement: When you are selected by the employer, you and the employer need to complete an Internship Agreement.

 4. Register for CJ492.
-Nicole, upon reviewing your eligibility and confirming you have a completed agreement, will authorize the faculty sponsor to open the course (called a “course override”), allowing you to enroll in CJ-492.
+Hazel, upon reviewing your eligibility and confirming you have a completed agreement, will authorize the faculty sponsor to open the course (called a “course override”), allowing you to enroll in CJ-492.
 When you register, please remember to indicate if you are enrolling for 3, 2 or 1 credits.

 DURING THE INTERNSHIP